 If you think you remember your Master Password

-If you believe you know your Master Password, but it isn’t accepted, try these simple steps:
+If you believe you know your Master Password, but it isn’t accepted, try these steps:

 - Make sure you’re typing lowercase and uppercase letters correctly.
 If Caps Lock is turned on, the Master Password field shows a Caps Lock symbol ⇪.